-Upcoming Events: SFS Cavalcade 2025, Entrepreneurial Finance PhD Summer Workshop.
+Upcoming Events: SFS Cavalcade 2025, NBER SI Entrepreneurship, NBER Boot Camp, Oxford PERC, Private Market Research Consortium Lausanne, Entrepreneurial Finance PhD Summer Workshop, GRASFI 2025.

 Research Interests